roscopeco/xosera-blend-tests/README.md

-# Full-screen, half-frame video tech demo for Xosera
+# Demo using playfields A and B and various blend modes

-This is a simple, naive, and brute-force full-screen video test/demo for Xark's Xosera on rosco_m68k.
+This is a simple test/demo of dual playfield blending for Xark's Xosera on rosco_m68k.

 https://github.com/XarkLabs/Xosera

-Much of the code herein is either written by Xark, or heavily based on Xark's code.
-Portions copyright
-2021 Xark, other portions copyright 2021 Ross Bamford.

-The `logo-ball` animation is original work.

-The `walk` animation comes from an uncredited GIF I found on the Internet.
-If it belongs to you and you'd like credit, or want it removed, please get in touch with Ross Bamford.
+All graphic assets (in `assets` directory) are original work.

 There's a utility (in the `utils` directory) that converts individual PNGs into the individual frame XMBs expected by the demo.
-These should be named e.g. `0001.xmb`, `0002.xmb` etc and placed in a directory on your SD card (the directory is configurable in the main C file, but by default should be `/walk`).
-A maximum of 30 frames will be loaded (due to memory constraints).
+These should be named e.g. `0001.xmb`, `0002.xmb` etc and placed in the appropriate directory on your SD card.

 It's recommended to pre-process your PNGs to add dithering etc for best results, as the utility will just average the